-4 Results
+3 Results

-4.1 Representation of the Waterline/Flood Extent
+3.1 Representation of the Waterline/Flood Extent

 Given the emphasis of the competitive analysis on water level visualization tools, we first analyzed the way in which the waterline or flood extent is represented across the tools.
-Graphic representations signify information by leveraging one or several visual variables, or basic buildings blocks of the visual scene (Bertin, 1967|1983).
+Graphic representations signify information by leveraging one or several visual variables, or basic buildings blocks of the visual scene (Bertin 1967|1983).
 Commonly employed visual variables for vector-based signification include: location, size, shape, orientation, grain, color hue, color value, color saturation, arrangement, crispness, resolution, and transparency.
-Figure 1 provides an overview of the waterline/flood extent representation by visual variable.
+Table 2 provides an overview of the waterline/flood extent representation by visual variable.

-Figure 1.
+Table 2.
 Waterline/Flood Extent by Visual Variable.

 The competitive analysis revealed that the visual variable location (n=25) is used across all tools to represent the location of the waterline and the visual variables size (n=25) and shape (n=24) are used to represent the flood extent in all or most tools.
-The visual variable color hue is used in a large minority (n=8) of the tools as a design element for the flood extent (e.g., blue for flood), but not for communicating further information about the flood extent.
-The use of the visual variable location to represent geographic location is not surprising, given the case study on map-based visualizations and not other information graphics.
-However, the ubiquitous use of size and shape to represent the flood extent suggests that existing tools highlight not the position of the waterline as produced through a model or other mechanism, but the areas that will be inundated as a result of the shifting waterline.
-Thus, the sample of tools implicitly emphasizes adaptive management to future flooding hazards, rather than all hazards related to changing water levels.
+The ubiquitous use of size and shape to represent the flood extent suggests that existing tools highlight not the predicted position of the waterline, but the areas that will be flooded as a result of the shifting waterline.
 Because a decrease in future water levels for the Great Lakes is possible, the conceptualization of the Lake Level Viewer as a 'flood' visualization is inappropriate.
-Therefore, different symbolization may be needed for newly exposed land versus newly inundated land.
+Therefore, different symbolization is needed for newly exposed land versus newly inundated land.

 Many of the visualization tools encode the flood depth (a numerical variable) using an additional visual variable.
 Six (n=6) tools use color hue to represent water depth, two (n=2) use transparency, and one (n=1) tool uses a combination of color value and color saturation.
-Drawing from principles of semiotics, the use of color value + color saturation and transparency are predicted to be effective solutions for representing a numerical variable, while the use of color hue is not (MacEachren, 1995).
+Drawing from semiotics, the use of value + saturation and transparency are predicted to be effective solutions for representing a numerical variable, while the use of color hue is not (MacEachren 1995).